 The Sunken Lands are the result of the New Madrid Earthquakes of 1811 and 1812.
 These low lying lands extend for approximately 30 miles through the St. Francis River Floodway, which is managed by the U.S. Army Corps of Engineers, Memphis District.
-The proposed 280.8-acre bank site is bordered by the St. Francis Sunken Lands WMA on its north and west sides.
+The proposed 280.9-acre bank site is bordered by the St. Francis Sunken Lands WMA on its north and west sides.
 Ditch No. 60, the primary exit channel for the Floodway, also parallels the site on the west side.
-There are two easements on the property totaling 49.3 acres; the first is a 100-foot-wide aerial transmission line easement and the second is a drainage ditch easement which is part of the Floodway project.
-This leaves 231.5 acres eligible for wetland enhancement and restoration.
-The IRT has visited the site and agree that it is an appropriate site for a wetland mitigation bank.
+There are two easements on the property totaling 49.5 acres; the first is a 100-foot-wide aerial transmission line easement and the second is a drainage ditch easement which is part of the Floodway project.
+This leaves 231.4 acres eligible for wetland enhancement and restoration.
+The site was previously in agriculture production but has been fallow for approximately ten years.
+The site is currently dominated by a mix of herbaceous vegetation.
+Frequent flooding and controlled burns have prevented any large woody vegetation from becoming established.
+The IRT has visited the site and agrees that it is an appropriate site for a wetland mitigation bank.

 The primary considerations for site selection were watershed needs, baseline conditions and habitat connectivity.
 The Arkansas Department of Natural Heritage has records for several rare species on and adjacent to the proposed mitigation bank including: the Federally listed fat pocketbook (Potamilus capax) and pondberry (Lindera melissifolia); state tracked species such as corkwood (Leitneria floridana), tapered pondhorn (Uniomerus declivis), pyramid pigtoe (Pleurobema rubrum), monkeyface (Quadrula metanerva) and the western fanshell (Cyprogenia aberti) mussels.
 The proposed bank site is seasonally inundated by flood waters in the winter and spring months.
 Historic aerial imagery from 1957 illustrates that the proposed bank site was once all bottomland hardwood forest and is an ideal candidate for bottomland hardwood restoration.
 These areas were cleared, drained and leveled to expand agricultural production.

 Hydraulic gauge data shows that this site is frequently inundated.
 Upland areas that border the property will function as a buffer and wildlife sanctuary for terrestrial wildlife and migratory birds in times of flooding.
 Soils on the site are mapped as Sharkey by the USDA (Soil Survey of Poinsett County, Arkansas 1977).
 Sharkey soils have a 0 to 1 percent slope and are frequently flooded.
 Sharkey soils are described as very deep, poorly to very poorly drained, very slowly permeable soil on flood plains and low terraces of the Mississippi River.
 The site is in the St. Francis Lowlands Ecoregion (Level IV) of the Mississippi Alluvial Plain (Level III).
 Native vegetation on the floodplains and low terraces includes overcup oak (Quercus lyrata), Nuttall oak (Quercus texana), water oak (Quercus nigra), hickories (Carya spp.), willow (Salix spp.), American elm (Ulmus americana), river birch (Betula nigra), maples (Acer spp.), blackgum (Nyssa sylvatica), sweetgum (Liquidambar styraciflua), cottonwood (Populus deltoides) and sycamore (Platanus occidentalis) (Woods et al. 2004).

-The proposed geographic service area for mitigation would include three sub-basins/watersheds delineated as 8-digit hydrologic unit codes (HUCs).
+The proposed geographic service area for mitigation would include three subbasins/watersheds delineated as 8-digit hydrologic unit codes (HUCs).
 They are the Lower St. Francis River (08020203), the L'anguille River (08020205) and the Little River Ditches (08020204).
-These subbasins are included in the Lower Mississippi-St. Francis sub-region (0802) and St. Francis basin (080202).
+These subbasins are included in the Lower Mississippi - St. Francis sub-region (0802) and St. Francis basin (080202).